masinde70/AWS_ML/report.md

 ## Reflection

-* **Lessons learnt**
-Many models are better than few and hyperparemeter tuning enhances learning.
+1. Many models are better than few and hyperparemeter tuning enhances learning.
    There is no train split manually the model does that internally.
-The model handles missing values and this is the second stage during training
+   The model handles missing values and this is the second stage during training.
+2. I will spend more time doing the data analysis to get to know data in detail trying different analysis methods.